Mindfulness

 To begin, sit or lie down comfortably in a place where distractions are minimal.
 Start by taking a deep breath, then shift your attention to your feet.
 Notice any tension and consciously relax those muscles.
 Gradually move up to your legs, torso, and arms, paying attention to how each area feels.

 This exercise connects the mind and body, promoting relaxation.
 Regular practice can enhance mindfulness and help busy individuals remain centered throughout their day.
+This is a practical mindfulness technique for professionals.

 Building Resilience and Compassion through Meditation